A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: SP-Neural

 To flesh out this conceptual model, it is really necessary to create a computational version of it.
 As with the SP71 computer model, this will help to guard against vagueness in the theory, it will serve as a means of testing ideas to see whether or not they work as anticipated, and it will be a means of demonstrating what the model can do.

-Probably, the best place to start would be to create a computer model of the building of an SP-multiple-alignment in SP-neural, as discussed in \cite[Section 4]{spneural_2016} and illustrated schematically in Figure \ref{the_brave_neural_figure}.
+The best place to start would be to create a computer model of the building of an SP-multiple-alignment in SP-Neural, as discussed in \cite[Section 4]{spneural_2016} and illustrated schematically in Figure \ref{the_brave_neural_figure}.

-The development of unsupervised learning in the computer model of SP-neural is probably best left until later, if or when there is a satisfactory SP-neural model of the building of the neural equivalent of SP-multiple-alignments.
-This is because the building of SP-multiple-alignments is an important part of unsupervised learning in the SP system.
-We make some remarks about unsupervised learning in Section \ref{unsupervised_learning_in_sp_neural_section}.
+The development of unsupervised learning in the computer model of SP-Neural is probably best left until later, if or when there is a satisfactory SP-Neural model of the building of the neural equivalent of SP-multiple-alignments.
+This is because the building of SP-multiple-alignments is an important part of unsupervised learning in the SP System.
+There are some relevant remarks about unsupervised learning in Section \ref{unsupervised_learning_in_sp_neural_section}.